Updated December 2020. How to Volunteer at the Olympics: A Guide to Tokyo 2020 was originally written in November 2018.

 The energy is unreal.

-The Olympic Games was originally set to happen from July 24 to August 9, 2020, while the Paralympic Games set from August 25 to September 6, 2020.
+The next Olympics Games are set to take place in Paris, France from July 14 to August 10, 2024, while the Paralympic Games will happen August 21 to September 11.

-Volunteer applications are open to all nationalities and accepted until early December 2018.
-The application period to volunteer for the 2020 Olympics is now closed.
+Volunteer applications are open to all nationalities.
+The application period for the Paris 2024 Volunteer Program is now closed, but there are still other ways to volunteer.

 Keep reading for a guide on how to volunteer at the Olympics.